ottogroup/pixaris/README.md

 - **Hyperparameters**: Multiple sets of different Generation Params, used in hyperparameter search.
 - **args**: Includes inputs, e.g., can include workflow apiformat, input images, generation params, save directory, etc.

+## License Information
+Pixaris is open-source software licensed ....
+TODO

-## Open Source
+## Contribute
 We published this project to inspire everyone to contribute their own ideas to this project.
 Feel free to fork and add new data loaders, generators, writers or metrics to pixaris!
+Learn here how: https://opensource.guide/how-to-contribute/